4 minutes read.

 The problem with carbon footprints is that it is difficult to work out what to do once you’ve nailed the low hanging fruit – air travel for instance.
 By joining a local carbon rationing group, you can share the knowledge and experience with like-minded people and boost your efforts and personal satisfaction at your progress.

 The charity Rational Carbon has just started out mid-2020 with the goal of launching, supporting and promoting local carbon rationing groups in the UK.

 Local groups of voluntary low-carbon-lifestyle people aim to get local businesses and town or city councils involved as well.
 This is where it really gets interesting – there are so many different facets to carbon rationing or “carbon allowances” or personal carbon trading as it is also known.
 It has so much potential for CO2 emissions reduction.

 In the city of Lahti, Finland, the city council has set up a voluntary carbon rationing scheme called “Citicap”, referring to the citizens’ cap-and-trade scheme, all possible over their mobiles.

-Climate change will not be sorted out if only half of us are interested.
-So the end goal has to be that governments make it mandatory for everyone.
+Climate change will not be sorted once and for all if only half of us are interested.
+If governments make it mandatory for everyone, they would be putting their nations on the straight and narrow path to zero emissions.
 We’ve had rationing before during wartime and now, faced with threats of a similar magnitude due to climate change, it’s time for it again.